the tower tarot yes or nothe tower tarot advicethe tower tarot careersudden changecollapse

 The Tower reversed in love asks: Are you rebuilding the same pattern, or have you learned from the collapse?

-Professionally, the tower tarot card meaning reversed warns against rebuilding on foundations that have already collapsed.
+Professionally, the tower tarot career meanings reversed warn against rebuilding on foundations that have already collapsed.
 You may have experienced career failure, job loss, or business collapse, and the temptation is to immediately reconstruct what was lost in the same form.
 This reversal advises against rushing into reconstruction without understanding what actually failed and why.
-What collapsed did so for a reason.
-Rebuilding without learning guarantees future collapse.

 This position may also indicate that you are in denial about professional structures that are already failing.
 You may see the cracks—the burnout, the misalignment, the shrinking opportunities—but you are pretending that the structure is stable because the alternative feels too threatening.
-The Tower reversed teaches that denial does not prevent collapse; it only makes the eventual fall more devastating and the reconstruction more difficult.
+The Tower reversed teaches that denial does not prevent collapse; it only makes the eventual fall more devastating.

 The Tower reversed in career asks: What did you actually build, and why did it collapse?

 The Tower reversed in career may also represent the aftermath of professional collapse—the period of uncertainty, unemployment, or career identity crisis that follows dramatic upheaval.
 This emptiness can feel terrifying, but The Tower teaches that emptiness is necessary before reconstruction.
-Use this period not to immediately rebuild but to understand what collapsed, what you learned from the destruction, and what foundation you want to build upon moving forward.
-What you construct next will be stronger if it is built on the solid ground of honest reflection rather than the quicksand of denial.
+Use this period not to immediately rebuild but to understand what collapsed and what foundation you want to build upon moving forward.